 Design scenarios

 The sCE method prescribes the specification of design scenarios.
 Design scenarios are short stories that provide a clear description of how the user will work with the technology thereby enjoying the solution offered to one of the problem scenarios.
-Together, the problem and design scenarios provide a contextualised view on:
+Together, the problem and design scenarios provide a context view on:

 The problem the design aims to solve.